Charlotte's Web (1973 film)

-Charlotte's Web is a 1973 American animated musical drama film based on the 1952 children's book of the same name by E. B. White.
-The film was produced by Hanna-Barbera Productions and distributed by Paramount Pictures.
-Like the book, this film centers on a pig named Wilbur who befriends an intelligent spider named Charlotte who saves him from being slaughtered.
+Charlotte's Web is a 1973 American animated musical drama film based on the 1952 book of the same name by E. B. White.
+It was produced by Hanna-Barbera Productions and distributed by Paramount Pictures.
+Like the book, it centers on a pig named Wilbur who befriends an intelligent spider named Charlotte who saves him from being slaughtered.

-Directed by Charles A. Nichols and Iwao Takamoto from a story by Earl Hamner Jr., it stars the voices of Debbie Reynolds, Paul Lynde and Henry Gibson, alongside narration by Rex Allen.
-Charlotte's Web features a score of music and lyrics written by the Sherman Brothers, who had previously written music for family films like Mary Poppins in 1964, The Jungle Book in 1967 and Chitty Chitty Bang Bang in 1968.
+Directed by Charles A. Nichols and Iwao Takamoto from a story by Earl Hamner Jr., it stars the voices of Debbie Reynolds, Paul Lynde, and Henry Gibson, alongside narration by Rex Allen.
+It features a score of music and lyrics written by the Sherman Brothers, who had previously written music for family films like Mary Poppins in 1964, The Jungle Book in 1967, and Chitty Chitty Bang Bang in 1968.

-Charlotte's Web premiered at the Radio City Music Hall on February 22, 1973, and was released on March 1 to moderate critical and commercial success.
-This was the first of only four Hanna-Barbera films not to be based upon one of their famous television cartoons, the other three being C.H.O.M.P.S. in 1979, Heidi's Song in 1982 and Once Upon a Forest in 1993.
+The film premiered at Radio City Music Hall on February 22, 1973, and was released on March 1 to moderate critical and commercial success.
+It is the first of only four Hanna-Barbera films not to be based upon one of their famous television cartoons, the other three being C.H.O.M.P.S. in 1979, Heidi's Song in 1982, and Once Upon a Forest in 1993.

 Plot

-Early one morning, Fern Arable prevents her father John from slaughtering a piglet as the runt of the litter.
-Deciding to let Fern deal with nurturing the piglet, John allows Fern to raise it as a pet.
-She nurtures it lovingly, naming it Wilbur.
-Six weeks later, Wilbur, due to being a spring pig, has matured, and John tells Fern that Wilbur has to be sold (his siblings were already sold).
-Fern sadly says good-bye to Wilbur as he is sold down the street to her uncle, Homer Zuckerman.
+After Fern Arable convinces her father, John, not to slaughter the runt of a litter of piglets, John allows her to raise him as a pet, and she names him Wilbur.
+Six weeks later, Wilbur, now mature due to being a spring pig, is sold down the street to Fern's uncle, Homer Zuckerman.
 At Homer's farm, a goose coaxes a sullen Wilbur to speak his first words.
-Although delighted at this new ability, Wilbur still yearns for companionship.
-He attempts to get the goose to play with him, but she declines on the condition that she has to hatch her eggs.
-Wilbur also tries asking a rat named Templeton to play with him, but Templeton's only interests are spying, hiding, and eating.
-Wilbur then wants to play with a lamb, but the lamb's father says sheep do not play with pigs because it is only a matter of time before pigs are slaughtered and turned into smoked bacon and ham.
-Horrified at this depressing discovery, Wilbur reduces himself to tears until a mysterious voice tells him to "chin up", and waits until morning to reveal herself to him.
-The following morning, she reveals herself to be a spider named Charlotte A. Cavatica, living on a web on a corner of Homer's barn overlooking Wilbur's pig pen.
-She tells him that she will come up with a plan guaranteed to spare his life.
+Although delighted at this new ability, he still yearns for companionship.
+The other animals at the barn reject him, and a ram informs him that Homer is planning to slaughter him for food.
+A horrified Wilbur sobs before being comforted by a barn spider, who later introduces herself as Charlotte A. Cavatica and promises to come up with a plan to spare his life.